karniol/a-simple-cache/README.md

 ## `Cache`

-`Cache` is a "low-level" interface for cacheing values to and retrieving values from a global object.
+`Cache` is a "low-level" interface for caching values to and retrieving values from a global object.

 ### Importing